ChrisSantosLang/redscience/docs/source/usecases.rst

 collaboration techniques of those top players.

-If scripture were a guide for social engineering, platforms like redscience would be its replacement, but, unlike scripture, redscience offers those who question its wisdom a procedure to challenge that wisdom.
-For example, if the top non-human champion were a team that included an extreme personality that social engineers hesitated to include in real-world teams (e.g. as it was once common to exclude "feminine" personalities from leadership teams), the engineers could challenge the wisdom of including that personality as follows:
+If scripture were a guide for social engineering, platforms like redscience would be its replacement, but, unlike scripture, redscience needn't identify with any particular religion and offers those who question its wisdom a procedure to challenge that wisdom.
+For example, if the top non-human champion were a team that included an extreme personality that social engineers hesitated to include in real-world teams (e.g. as some social engineers have hestitated to include "feminine" personalities in certain leadership teams), the engineers could challenge the wisdom of including that personality as follows:

 #. :doc:`Clone <playerfactory>` the top team to create a new one, and make the
    objectionable personality less extreme in the cloned member.